Vehicle Care Guide

 Offer limited resistance to minor surface wear

-They do not provide the same level of protection against rock chips or abrasion.
+They do not provide meaningful protection against rock chips or heavy abrasion.

 UV & Interior Protection (Tint & Surface Care)

-Your vehicle’s interior is constantly exposed to heat and ultraviolet (UV) radiation—especially in climates like Florida.
+Interior surfaces are constantly exposed to heat and UV radiation—especially in climates like Florida.

 Fading and discoloration